Lets talk about some, for instance that I like.

 For Corn Cooking or Peas

-Corn can eating in many ways, from a can, fresh frozen, corn on the cob smeared with butter, a dash of salt added.
+Corn can be eating in many ways, from a can, fresh frozen, corn on the cob smeared with butter, a dash of salt added.

 For fresh frozen, just open the package, place in a bowl, sprinkle with salt and pepper, ad butter, cover with saran wrap, cook in the microwave, don’t overcook.